Javad29/customer_segmentation/README.md

 The data set contains all the transactions for a UK-based and registered non-store online retail that occured between December 01/12/2010 and 09/12/2010.
 The products that are sold by the company are mainly unique all-occassion gifts.

 # Outcomes
+K-Means was chosen as the clustering algorithm since it is particulary suitable for big data sets.
+The disadvantage of K-Means of course is that an ideal number of clusters is not automatically determined.
+Within a range of seven experimentally chosen clusters four seems to offer the best trade-off between the minimal squared residuales within a cluster and the interpretability of the clusters.

+Under an ideal cluster number of four the data set would be clustered in the following way:

 Customers of cluster 1 seem to be customers with a relatively recent purchasing history, those customers also seem to buy relatively frequently and also to spend more.

 Customers belonging to clusters 0 and 2 are customers whose purchasing history lies somewhere in the middle.
 The distinguishing factor between the two clusters is frequency.
 Customers belonging to cluster 2 purchase less frequently, customers belonging to cluster 0 however have a higher purchasing frequency.
 Customers from both clusters seem to spend equally.